airbytehq/airbyte/airbyte-integrations/connectors/source-close-com/README.md

 Note that the `secrets` directory is gitignored by default, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source close-com test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source close.com test creds` and place them into `secrets/config.json`.

 ### Locally running the connector